asurak/algoliasearch-client-readme-generator/include/templates/README.md

 <% else -%>
 You can retrieve all index content for backup purposes or for SEO using the browse method.
-This method retrieves 1,000 objects via an API call and supports pagination.
+This method can retrieve up to 1,000 objects per call and supports full text search, filters.
+Unlike the search method, the sort by typo, proximity, geo distance and matched words is not applied, the hits are only sorted by numeric attributes specified in the ranking and the custom ranking.

+You can browse the index:

 <%= snippet("backup_index") %>
 <% end -%>